Giterally/Giterally.github.io/README.md

 For more details, please see my github repository:
 [View Project](https://github.com/Giterally/Tactile_Printing_Software_Interface)

-### 3: Developing a Website Supporting Online, On-demand Digital Tools
+### 3: Development of Online, On-demand Digital Tools
-During my 2023 spring internship at Digital McKinsey, I met a consultant who went on to build a startup which would act an as online marketplace for digital tools, and I did some work for him in my second year at university.
+During my 2023 spring internship at Digital McKinsey, I met a consultant who went on to build a startup which would act an as online marketplace for digital tools, and I did some work for him in my second year at university, building digital tools alongside other programmers and using open-source code, as well as developing the website itself.

 **Description:**
 - Developed front-end (using NiceGUI) & adapted back-end Python code to convert open-source code into web applications.